MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomItems.md

 - [How to Add a Simple Custom Block](AddCustomDieBlock.md)
 - [Minecraft Item Wizard](MinecraftItemWizard.md)

-You might also need [Vanilla Minecraft Add-on Packs](https://aka.ms/resourcepacktemplate).
+Here is a link to the [Vanilla Minecraft Add-on Packs](https://aka.ms/resourcepacktemplate) in case you want to take a look at the pack structure there.

 ## Minecraft Custom Items